How Fast is USB 3.0

 Thunderbolt 3 looks exactly the same as a type C port.
 The difference is that it will have a lightning bolt icon next to the port.

 Thunderbolt 3 is not a USB cable.
 It is a unique hardware interface standard developed by Apple and Intel.
 It does all the same things as USB-C but many times faster, plus transmit video and connect to monitors.

 So if you want to connect an extra monitor look for the lightning bolt next to the port.
 This tells you it is Thunderbolt port and can transmit power as well as video on that port.

 USB Video Adapters

 If you need to connect an extra monitor and you only have a regular USB 3 port (no video), this will work.

 By using a high quality adapter such as the one shown here by Cable Matters, you can get video through a USB 3.0 port.
 This special adapter converts USB 3.0/3.1 to either HDMI, DisplayPort, or VGA depending on what type of monitors you have.
 (USB to HDMI version shown).

 This is often used when you need to add additional displays to a laptop, but also works for desktops.
 You can use several of them if needed, one per monitor required.

-One final note, this utilizes a universal DisplayLink driver which is a free download making installation easy.
+One final note, this utilizes a universal DisplayLink driver which is a free download here if you need it.